leanprover-community/flt-regular/README.md

 ### Getting the project

 The recommended way of browsing this repository is by using a Lean development environment.
-Crucially, this will allow you to introspect Lean's "Goal state" during proofs, and easily jump to definitions or otherwise follow paths through the code.
+Crucially, this will allow you to inspect Lean's "Goal state" during proofs, and easily jump to definitions or otherwise follow paths through the code.
 Please use the [installation instructions](https://leanprover-community.github.io/get_started.html#regular-install) to install Lean and a supporting toolchain.